 What is new at Alresford Rotary.

 We have been busy in lockdown and continue to meet virtually, a practice that will form part of the routine even after lockdown and which has allowed participation by Rotarians wherever they find themselves, including our long-standing honorary member, Brian Ranger, all the way from his house in Cannes.
-The annual 10k Road Race became a virtual race for local people that saw over 50 residents of Alresford and Four Marks run the 10k route and send their times into us.
+The annual 10k Road Race became a virtual race for local people that saw over 50 residents of Alresford and Four Marks run the 10k route and send their times to us.
 In return, they received a medal in the form of a biscuit baked by Arlebury Café owner Becky Smith.
 The money raised will be donated to the local NHS and to support local hardship cases.

 Our charitable donations have continued; over the past 12 months we have given over £16,000 to local and international charities.
 Locally we have provided £4,500 for benches on the Watercress Way, £1000 to Ropley Primary School and £1000 towards the Eel House restoration, plus numerous smaller donations to those in need and other good causes.
 Overseas donations have included £1500 for the provision of medical supplies in Zimbabwe and continued support for Michael Clarke’s SEPIA work in Ghana.